Deck dying plants

 How much sunlight do deck plants need?

-Most plants for decks and patios require at least 6 hours of direct sunlight per day.
-If your deck is shaded, choose plants that are adapted to partial or full shade conditions.
+Most plants require at least 6 hours of direct sunlight per day.
+If your deck is in a shaded area, consider relocating the plants or choosing species that thrive in partial shade.

 Connect with certified professionals in your area